Permits for special events, block parties, filming and more

 Once the permit staff receives the application fee, and any supplemental paperwork, the application will be forwarded to the appropriate City departments for review and adherence to applicable City ordinances and regulations.
 Specific requirements and any additional fees will be included in a detailed agreement to be signed by the "Permittee" prior to the event.

 A Certificate of Insurance and endorsement page naming the City of Ventura as an additional insured will be required prior to the release of any Special Event Permit.
 Block Party Permits require a copy of a the "Permittee's"; homeowner's policy or the "Permittee" may purchase insurance through the City of Ventura.
-View a sample of an acceptable insurance document (PDF) with the mandatory wording for liability insurance and required certificate of endorsement page that must specify as an additional insured the following:
+The mandatory wording for liability insurance and required certificate of endorsement page must specify as an additional insured the following:

 City of Ventura, its officials, employees, volunteers